tonyliaoss/vim_config/tools/README.md

 alias vclean=~/swp_clean.sh # if you use bash alias vclean ~/swp_clean.sh # if you use csh
 ```

+And then you can type `$ vclean` into your terminal and it will invoke this
+script!

 ### System Requirements
 You need to have find and you need to have grep.
 End of story.